material-motion/material-motion/concepts/runtimes.md

     class Runtime
       var directors: [Director]

-A Runtime must allow new Directors to be registered at any time in the Runtime's existence.
+A Runtime must be able to register new Director instances at any time.

     class Runtime
       function addDirector(Director)